tigbr/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/union-ptr-cast.rst

 This option is enabled by default.

 When enabled, the check becomes aware of C++ inheritance.
-A cast is also accepted if the ``union`` has a field whose type is a subtype of the cast target's pointee type.
+This means that casts are also accepted when the ``union`` contains a field whose type is a subtype of the cast target's pointee type.

 .. code-block:: c++